Henry III of England: End of the Barons' War

 The war was not going well for the loyalists and the new regency government considered retreating to Ireland.
 Prince Louis and the rebel barons were also finding it difficult to make further progress.
-Despite Louis controlling Westminster Abbey, he could not be crowned king because the English Church and the Papacy backed Henry.
+Despite Louis controlling Westminster Abbey, he could not be crowned king because the English Church and the papacy backed Henry.
 John's death had defused some of the rebel concerns, and the royal castles were still holding out in the occupied parts of the country.
-In a bid to take advantage of this, Henry encouraged the rebel barons to come back to his cause in exchange for the return of their lands, and reissued a version of the Magna Carta, albeit having first removed some of the clauses, including those unfavourable to the Papacy.
+In a bid to take advantage of this, Henry encouraged the rebel barons to come back to his cause in exchange for the return of their lands, and reissued a version of Magna Carta, albeit having first removed some of the clauses, including those unfavourable to the papacy.
 The move was not successful and opposition to Henry's new government hardened.

-In February, Louis set sail for France to gather reinforcements.
-In his absence, arguments broke out between Louis's French and English followers, and Cardinal Guala declared that Henry's war against the rebels was a religious crusade.
+In February 1217 Louis set sail for France to gather reinforcements.
+In his absence arguments broke out between Louis's French and English followers, and Cardinal Guala declared that Henry's war against the rebels was a religious crusade.
 This resulted in a series of defections from the rebel movement, and the tide of the conflict swung in Henry's favour.
 Louis returned at the end of April and reinvigorated his campaign, splitting his forces into two groups, sending one north to besiege Lincoln Castle and keeping one in the south to capture Dover Castle.
 When he learnt that Louis had divided his army, William Marshal gambled on defeating the rebels in a single battle.
-William marched north and attacked Lincoln on 20 May; entering through a side gate, he took the city in a sequence of fierce street battles and sacked the buildings.
+William marched north and attacked Lincoln on 20 May 1217; entering through a side gate, he took the city in a sequence of fierce street battles and sacked the buildings.
 Large numbers of senior rebels were captured, and historian David Carpenter considers the battle to be "one of the most decisive in English history".